How Repossession Works: When the Bank Takes Your Car

 How to Keep Your Vehicle

-If you want to stop the repossession process and keep your car, there are several routes available (depending on your state and the terms of your agreement).
+If you want to stop the repossession process and keep your car, there are several potential solutions (depending on your state and the terms of your agreement).
 Your lender or leasing company should explain what your options are, as well as the requirements and deadlines for each option.

 Reinstate: Want to hit the "Reset" button?
-One option is to pay all of your past-due payments and repossession costs, which will get your loan reinstated.
+One option is to get current on your past-due payments and pay repossession costs, which will get your loan reinstated.
 You’ll get the car back, and you’ll be back in roughly the same position you were in before repossession (although your credit will still show the default).

 As long as you continue to meet the terms of your contract going forward, the car is yours.

 Redeem: To put everything behind you, redemption might be an appealing option.
-This involves paying off the loan entirely (all of the past-due payments, plus the remaining loan balance) and covering all of the repossession-related costs.
-In other words, you just buy the car and pay the legal fees.
-This is not easy for most people—if you had the money you would have made payments—but it might make sense if you’ve customized the vehicle or made significant upgrades.
+That requires paying off the loan entirely (all of the past-due payments, plus the remaining loan balance) and covering all of the repossession-related costs.
+In other words, you buy the car and pay the legal fees.
+That's not easy for most people — if you had the money you would have made payments — but it might make sense if you’ve customized your vehicle or made significant upgrades.

 What about aftermarket parts and upgrades?
 The devil is always in the details (so read the fine print and check with a local attorney), but it’s probably safe to assume that anything attached to the vehicle will not be returned to you.
 If you have valuable wheels, suspension, and audio equipment, replace those items with stock parts before your car is repossessed.